MachinaMelia/EtherGems/README.md

 This mod is new and may have incompatibilites with other mods.
 Please let us know these so we can fix them.
 You can submit issues [here](https://github.com/MachinaMelia/EtherGems/issues).

 ##### Known issues
-[AutoRegLib](https://www.curseforge.com/minecraft/mc-mods/autoreglib) required by [Quark](https://www.curseforge.com/minecraft/mc-mods/quark) causes armor and weapons to be created without slots.
+Using other mods with this mod has a high chance to cause weapons to be crafted without slots.
+Use the [Polymorph mod](https://www.curseforge.com/minecraft/mc-mods/polymorph) to solve this.

 ## Building